NicoMorillo/Airelogic/README.md

 - Only the reverse-proxy should be exposed to the local network, on port **8080**
 - The two greeter instances should **not be accessible** except via **reverse-proxy**!

-In the main folder of the reposiroty there is a docker-compose file:
+In the main folder of the reposiroty there are a docker-compose file and volume folder:

+**volume folder:**

+- Contain the nginx configuration file needed to deploy our solution
+- The nginx.file point to the two web server created by the greeter container and to any other path redirect to 404 error.

 **docker-compose.yaml:**